rushil-ambati/track-driver-ai/docs/docs.md

 #### Advantages

-The main advantage of simulations are that development can be made a no-consequences environment.
+The main advantage of simulation is that development can be made a no-consequences environment.
 Apart from time, there is no repercussion for crashing your vehicle, and no time, effort or money is spent on repairing the car - since the simulation can simply be reset.

 Simulation can also be used for testing rare and edge cases and baseline data.
 With simulation, you are able to test ADSs on: